 James’ practice covers individual employment law, commercial litigation, injunctions, collective/trade union aspects of labour law, the regulation of charities, and professional liability.
 James’ commercial expertise covers contractual disputes, directors duties, civil fraud, partnership, shareholder rights, soft IP, copyright and passing off, jurisdiction disputes, insolvency and agency.

 Regularly instructed in injunction proceedings both for claimants and defendants, James has experience of confidential information and team move cases, springboard injunctions, search orders and injunctions relating to the inspection of electronic documents.
 He has experience of industrial action injunction proceedings and injunctions protecting charities from maladministration.

-James has acted in a number of high profile discrimination, TUPE and collective matters.
-He regularly appears at the EAT and a number of these cases have been reported.
-He also contributes to leading publications including those on TUPE, industrial action and discrimination.
+James has acted in high profile discrimination, TUPE and collective employment matters and is regularly instructed to appear before the EAT and Court of Appeal and a number of his appellate cases have been reported.

 James contributes to the loose leaf "Transfer of Undertakings” (Sweet and Maxwell), and wrote chapters for The Law of Industrial Action and Trade Union Recognition, 2nd ed 2011 (OUP) .